markus7800/TinyPPL.jl/readme.md

 ```
 This allows more efficient implementation of inference algorithms by assuming that we have a fixed finite number of random variables.

-In the evaluation-based approach we have no control over the program structure.
+In the evaluation-based approach we have no information nor control over the program structure.

 We have to run the model in different contexts to implement inference algorithms.

 ### Graph-Based Approach

 For a graph based approach we need to restrict the source language.

 For instance, to avoid an unbounded number of nodes we cannot allow dynamic loops, or recursion.

 And we also assume that each distribution produces `Float64`.

 We can write let blocks